 Try sticking to fresh foods:

-Most people regard that having caffeine, strong red wine and an irresistible chocolate dessert makes up for a good dinner-but they hardly come to realise that after over-feeding on these foods, they fall into the bed tired and wake up feeling awful, head heavy, eyes cloudy, neck stiff and stomach nauseous.
+Most people regard that having caffeine, strong red wine, and an irresistible chocolate dessert makes up for a good dinner-but they hardly come to realize that after over-feeding on these foods, they fall into bed tired and wake up feeling awful, head heavy, eyes cloudy, neck stiff and stomach nauseous.
 You need to

 Have small well-balanced meals:

 Aim for having small, regular well balanced meals.
 Try avoiding a gap of more than three or four hours between your snacks or meals.
 Regular meals not only help to keep your blood sugar level steady, but they also help protect your stomach from too much acid and ensure that there is a regular flow of food through the bowel.

 Shed extra body weight: